backand/docs/docs/apidocs/nosql_query_language.md

 # Expressions

-More generally, an expression can be either an AND expression or an OR expression or a UNION query
+An expression can be either an AND expression, an OR expression, or a UNION query.

+## AND expressions
-* an AND expression is a conjunction of conditions on fields.
+An AND expression is a conjunction of conditions on fields.
 An AND expression is a JSON of the form `{ A: condition, B: condition, ... }`

-To test employees on age, position, and city, use the and expression:
+For example, to retrieve all employees that are 25-years-old, a Sales manager, AND live in Boston, you could use the following query:

 ```JSON
 { "position": "Sales Manager", "age" : { "$lt" : 25 }, "city": "Boston" }
 ```

+## OR expressions

-* an OR expression is a disjunction of conditions, `{ $or: [ Expression1, Expression2, ...   ] }`
+An OR expression is a disjunction of conditions, `{ $or: [ Expression1, Expression2, ...   ] }`

-To find all departments having more than 30 employees, or located in "Palo Alto",
+For example, use the following query to find all offices that are either larger than 30 employees, or located in Palo Alto:

 ```JSON
 { "$or": [ { "num_employees": { "$gt": 30 } }, { "location": "Palo Alto" }  ]  }
 ```

+## UNION queries

-* a UNION query is a union of query: `{ $union: [ Query1, Query2, ...   ] }`
+A UNION query is a union of the results of queries: `{ $union: [ Query1, Query2, ...   ] }`.
+For example:

 ```JSON
 {